Animal Science M.S.

 |Thirty credits of study with twenty-four credits in courses in animal science or related fields, and a minimum of six credits of literature research.
 Students are required to attend and participate in ASCI 301, and ASCI 302, every semester the courses are offered.||30|

-Animal Science students are required to pass a written comprehensive examination, an oral comprehensive examination, or both, in their field of specialization.
+Animal Science M.S. students are required to pass both a written and a subsequent oral comprehensive examination in their field of specialization.
+Satisfactory completion of the written examination is a prerequisite to standing for the oral examination.
 The student's studies committee decides the format of this exam (time and page limits, open or closed book, etc.).
 All comprehensive examinations are taken on the University of Vermont campus in Burlington.
 One re-examination only is permitted for any failed comprehensive examination.
 The comprehensive examination is not the same as the oral thesis defense, and must be passed satisfactorily before defending the thesis.
 Usually the comprehensive exam process is completed at least 2 months prior to the thesis defense.

 Requirements for Advancement to Candidacy for the Degree of Master of Science

-The applicant must satisfy the requirements of the Graduate College with satisfactory performance in graduate courses or courses prescribed by the graduate studies committee.
+The applicant must satisfy the requirements of the Graduate College and complete one semester with satisfactory performance in graduate courses or courses prescribed by the graduate studies committee.